sonassi-dev/warden-multi-arch/docs/environments/types.md

 * RabbitMQ
 * Redis

-In order to achieve a well performing experience on macOS, files in the webroot are synced into the container using a Mutagen sync session with the exception of `pub/media` which remains mounted using a delegated mount.
+In order to achieve a well performing experience on macOS, files in the webroot are synced into the container using a NFS sync session.

 #### Magento 1